Army Hottie Told To ‘Quit,’ Courtney Lynne Gets Her Revenge In Red Bikini Landing ‘Sports Illustrated’

-Being told what not to do doesn’t sit well with Courtney Lynne (who also goes by her Courtney Smits name).
-The proud American has served in the U.S. military since her teens, although it appears that Courtney wishing to pursue a swimwear modeling career didn’t go down too well with industry professionals raising eyebrows at her army background.
-The fifth-generation service member has proven that she can pull off both, though, with a recent Sports Illustrated Instagram post featuring the model in its Swim Search Sweet 17 sweep.
+Being told what not to do doesn’t sit well with Courtney Lynne (who also goes by Courtney Smits).
+The proud American has served in the U.S. military since her teens, although it appears that her wish to pursue a swimwear modeling career didn’t go down too well with modeling-industry professionals who raised eyebrows at her Army background.
+The fifth-generation service member has proven that she can pull off both, though, as seen in a recent Sports Illustrated Instagram post featuring the model in its Swim Search Sweet 17 sweep.

 Courtney’s photo showed her looking sensational.
-The brunette was flaunting her hottie frame in a cute red bikini with white piping – string ties at the waist and thick elastic bands seemed to balance out girly and sporty perfectly, here.
-The simple snap seeing Courtney shot against a white wall came with no extra flourishes, although this is one girl who needs none.
-The camera had taken in Courtney’s rock-hard abs, toned legs, and curvy hips in full, with the bikini upper’s cut-out detailing also flashing a little cleavage.
+The brunette was flaunting her hottie frame in a cute red bikini with white piping – string ties at the waist and thick elastic bands seemed to balance out girly and sporty perfectly.
+The simple snap shows Courtney against a white wall, and the snap came with no extra flourishes, although Courtney is clearly a girl who doesn’t need any.
+The camera captured the soldier’s rock-hard abs, toned legs, and curvy hips in full, and the bikini top was cut in a way that also flashed a little cleavage.

 Courtney delivered her beautiful smile with a direct gaze, although her overall body language was definitely under the relaxed umbrella.
-Courtney’s left hand was seen reaching up to her head, with a candid feel that showcased this military member’s easy-going spirit.
+Her left hand was seen reaching up to her head, with a candid feel that showcased this military member’s easy-going spirit.

 View this post on Instagram